-In this table you will find many terms and abbreviations you might not be familiar Non-detect or "ND" means not detected and indicates that the substance was not with.
+In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms, we have provided the following definitions:

 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.